 Demand is the byproduct of relevance, usefulness, and value.
 Those attributes derive from a client’s need to solve a problem or exploit an opportunity.

 Without that context, legal service is irrelevant.
-It has no inherent usefulness or value, which are descriptions of impact.
+It has no inherent usefulness or value; those are descriptions of impact.
 If we have no impact, we’re neither useful nor valuable.
 If there’s no problem or opportunity, there’s nothing to impact, and legal service has no relevance.
 If we have no relevance, there’s no reason to speak with us.

 It’s not who you know, but who knows you and what they know you for.
 That’s completely within your control.